 Concordia University stands on 187 scenic acres overlooking the Huron River.
 The land was once a home to peoples of the Chippewa, Ottawa, Potawatomi, Huron and Miami nations, the campus is bisected by Geddes Road, formerly the Potawatomi Trail, an old Indian highway.
 In the spring of 1680, the French explorer LaSalle became the first European to view the campus site.
 The earliest settler of the land was Elnathan Botsford, one of the first residents of Ann Arbor, who arrived in 1825.
 In 1917, Harry Boyd Earhart purchased the property.
 A philanthropist, Mr. Earhart's interests focused on education, religion and charity.
 In the late 1950s, the Lutheran Church-Missouri Synod began a search for a site to build a college.
 The Earhart estate was purchased in the early 1960s and construction commenced.
 Concordia College, Ann Arbor was dedicated in 1963 as a junior college.
-That year, Concordia was granted the right to award the Associate of Arts degree by the State of Michigan.
-The expansion of the college to a four-year institution with the right to award the Bachelor of Arts degree was approved by the State in 1976.
+That year, Concordia was granted the right to award the Bachelor of Arts degree was approved by the State in 1976.
 In 2000, the State approved the graduate program and a Master of Science degree.
 In July 2001 the institution name was officially changed to Concordia University.
 The University offers a variety of pre-professional programs, in addition to degree programs.
 These programs prepare students to enter professional schools or for those who desire a two year course of study.